GeorgeMurad/trip-builder-assignment/README.md

 - Online deployment: the frontend is deployed at `https://trip-builder-assignment.vercel.app`, but The backend API runs locally by default.
 A public API can be configured by updating the frontend API base URL.
 - Multi-city trips: the database schema includes trip and ordered trip-flight tables, but there is no user-facing API or frontend flow for multi-city search.

-Future enhancements:

-- Deploy a public backend API and configure the frontend to use it.
-- Add vicinity search for nearby departure or arrival airports.
-- Add open-jaw trip search.
-- Complete multi-city trip search across API, service logic, validation, tests, and UI.

 ## Design Decisions

 - Laravel was used for the backend because it provides a structured API layer, request validation, migrations, seeders, and clear separation between controllers and business logic.